opentable/octopress/source/_posts/2013-08-16-grunt-plus-vagrant-equals-acceptance-test-heaven.markdown

 The objective is simple, we want to have a virtualised environment to run our acceptance tests against, that we can create and provision on demand, to ensure that our acceptance tests only deal with functional-correctness, not data- or environment-correctness.

-I created a set of grunt tasks which were able to do the following:
+I created a set of Grunt tasks which were able to do the following:

-- Spin up an provision a vagrant instance
+- Spin up an provision a Vagrant instance
 - Deploy the project code
 - Start the server
 - Run the acceptance tests